 6. Don’t forget the presents

 Is the thought of finding gifts for everyone you know and love for eight crazy nights starting to sound a bit intimidating?
 We’ve got your back!
 Use our cruelty-free shopping guide for inspiration.
-If you’re still at a loss (who decided that it was a good idea to have eight nights of gifts, and how is one single human being supposed to handle this?!), you can check out more tips here: http://www.peta2.com/lifestyle/how-to-shop-cruelty-free/.
+Who decided that it was a good idea to have eight nights of gifts, and how is one single human being supposed to handle this?!

 7. Pledge to save lives!